 The most effective way of treating water while eliminating pathogens and pollutants

-Ozonetech offers premium disinfection technology through our in-house design and production of ozone generation systems.
+Mellifiq offers premium disinfection technologies through our in-house design and production of ozone systems.
 The ozone system can be readily installed to a side-stream of an existing water treatment system or in-line.
-Ozonetech also offers complete water treatment systems.
-Therefore we have experience in established technologies like UV-treatment and chlorination.
+Mellifiq also offers complete water treatment systems.
+Therefore, we have experience in established technologies like UV-treatment and chlorination.
 The following text will provide some fundamentals in water disinfection to give a better understanding of the best available technology for different cases.

 Ozone advantage in water disinfection